BARK BREED 6 1

 What are the common health issues in English Cocker Spaniels?

-Common health problems include hip dysplasia, ear infections, progressive retinal atrophy (PRA), and autoimmune disorders.
+The most common health issues affecting English Cocker Spaniels include hip dysplasia, together with ear infections, progressive retinal atrophy (PRA), and autoimmune disorders.

 How much exercise does an English Cocker Spaniel need?